openstack/openstack-ansible/README.rst

 .. code-block::

     # Generate the tokens
-    scripts/pw-token-gen.py --file /etc/rpc_deploy/user_variables.yml
+    scripts/pw-token-gen.py --file /etc/openstack_deploy/user_variables.yml

-Example usage from the `rpc_deployment` directory in the ``ansible-rpc-lxc`` repository
+Example usage from the `playbooks` directory in the ``os-ansible-deployment`` repository

 .. code-block:: bash

     # Run setup on all hosts:
-    ansible-playbook -e @vars/user_variables.yml playbooks/setup/host-setup.yml
+    ansible-playbook -e @vars/user_variables.yml playbooks/host-setup.yml

     # Run infrastructure on all hosts
-    ansible-playbook -e @vars/user_variables.yml playbooks/infrastructure/infrastructure-setup.yml
+    ansible-playbook -e @vars/user_variables.yml playbooks/infrastructure-setup.yml

     # Setup and configure openstack within your spec'd containers
-    ansible-playbook -e @vars/user_variables.yml playbooks/openstack/openstack-setup.yml
+    ansible-playbook -e @vars/user_variables.yml playbooks/openstack-setup.yml

 About Inventory
 ---------------

 All things that Ansible cares about are located in inventory.
-In the Rackspace Private Cloud all inventory is dynamically generated using the previously mentioned configuration files.
+The whole inventory is dynamically generated using the previously mentioned configuration files.
 While this is a dynamically generated inventory, it is not 100% generated on every run.
-The inventory is saved in a file named `rpc_inventory.json` and is located in the directory where you've located your user configuration files.
+The inventory is saved in a file named `openstack_inventory.json` and is located in the directory where you've located your user configuration files.
 On every run a backup of the inventory json file is created in both the current working directory as well as the location where the user configuration files exist.
 The inventory json file is a living document and is intended to grow as the environment scales in infrastructure.
-This means that the inventory file will be appended to as you add more nodes and or change the container affinity from within the `rpc_user_config.yml` file.
+This means that the inventory file will be appended to as you add more nodes and or change the container affinity from within the `openstack_user_config.yml` file.
 It is recommended that the base inventory file be backed up to a safe location upon the completion of a deployment operation.
 While the dynamic inventory processor has guards in it to ensure that the built inventory is not adversely effected by programmatic operations this does not guard against user error and/or catastrophic failure.

 Scaling